 How are you?

-Hey, just got to say two things happened on November 8th.
+Just got to say two things happened on November 8th.

 That was great.

-Donald Trump became president and my daughter was born.
+Donald Trump became president, and my daughter was born.

-On November 8th, that all happened November 8th in your life?
+On November 8th, that all happened, November 8th, in your life?

 It did.

-You know what was cool, my son got to vote.
+My son got to vote.

 He turned 18 this year on November 3rd.

-He was born election day 1998 of all days.
+He was born Election Day, 1998 of all days.

-Um so like your daughter, I mean, that's a pretty cool day you'll never forget the day Trump was elected.
+So like your daughter, I mean, that's a pretty cool day.

 Congratulations, by the way.